RCEatPitt/RCEatPitt.github.io/index.md

 RCE@Pitt is developing an eight part workshop series, *Data Basics*, which will provide an introduction to many of the essential topics and techniques for research computing.

-Data Basics will be an 8 week workshop series will cover the following topics:
+Data Basics will be an 8 part workshop series will cover the following topics:

 1. Computing Environments: Unix Shell, Jupyter, Markdown
 2. Data Centric Python Part 1